alibaba/LazyScrollView/README.md

 # Installation

-1. LazyScroll is available as `LazyScroll` in cocoapods
+LazyScroll is available as `LazyScroll` in cocoapods

 ```
    pod 'LazyScroll'
 ```

-2. Manually add the files in `LazyScrollView` folder into your project
+If you don't want to use cocoapods, you can also manually add the files in `LazyScrollView` folder into your Xcode project

 # Usage